kassi-bertrand/frontdash/docs/frontdash-database-design.md

 ### Many-to-One Relationships

-**Orders to Customers (N:1)**
+**Orders to Loyalty Members (N:1)**
-- Customers can place multiple orders
+- Loyalty members can place multiple orders
-- Customer reference is optional (supports guest checkout)
+- Loyalty member reference is optional (supports guest checkout)
-- Loyalty points calculated from order totals
+- Loyalty points calculated from order totals when a loyalty member is linked

 **Orders to Staff Accounts (N:1)**
 - Staff members can process multiple orders